 The UK is a great place to study business because it is home to one of the world’s leading financial capitals, London.
-London has five major business districts and more overseas banks than any other city and is the world’s biggest currency trading centre.
+London has a number of major business districts and more overseas banks than any other city and is the world’s biggest currency trading centre.

 The University of Cambridge is comprised of 31 colleges and 150 faculties and departments.
 These are organised into six schools: arts and humanities, biological sciences, clinical medicine, humanities and social sciences, physical sciences, and technology.
 Within the School of Technology is the Faculty of Business and Management.